versity/scoutfs/README.md

 adopters and interested developers, not for production use.

 In that vein, expect significant incompatible changes to both the format of network messages and persistent structures.
-To avoid mistakes the implementation currently calculates a hash of the format and ioctl header files in the source tree.
-The kernel module will refuse to mount a volume created by userspace utilities with a mismatched hash, and it will refuse to connect to a remote node with a mismatched hash.
-This means having to unmount, mkfs, and remount everything across many functional changes.
-Once the format is nailed down we'll wire up forward and back compat machinery and remove this temporary safety measure.
+Since the format hash-checking has now been removed in preparation for release, if there is any doubt, mkfs is strongly recommended.

 The current kernel module is developed against the RHEL/CentOS 7.x kernel to minimize the friction of developing and testing with partners'